honusz/Tonalite/docs/cues/cue_settings.md

 ### Clone

 Make a duplicate of this cue and place it at the end of the cue list.
-The new cloned cue will have the same fixture values, but a different name.
+The new cloned cue will have the same settings and fixture values as the cue that is being cloned.

 ### Go